AaravBajaj/Todo-App/README.md

 # Todo-App
-This is ToDo Web App I built using React and JS.
+This is a To-Do App I built using React JS.
+Guided by the 2-Day Front-End Bootcamp.